Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Preliminaries

-We now define two point to point channels which we will use throughout the paper to classify codes as ``good'' or ``bad''.
-The binary additive white Gaussian noise (BIAWGN) channel is characterized by the equation,
+We now define two point-to-point (P2P) channels which we will use throughout the paper to classify codes as P2P-optimal or P2P-suboptimal.
+The binary-input additive white Gaussian noise (BIAWGN) channel is characterized by the equation

 where $Y$ is the channel output, $X$ (the transmitted signal) is taken from $\{\pm1\}$, and $Z$ is a zero-mean real-valued Gaussian random variable with variance $\sigma^2$, whose realizations at different time instances are statistically independent. $\sigma$ is a positive constant.